-52 Poetry Prompts for Kids — If your students have ever questioned the value of poetry, or if they have ever tried to write poems themselves, then celebrating poetry is a wonderful opportunity to help them appreciate the art more deeply.
+52 Poetry Prompts for Kids — If your students have ever questioned the value of poetry, or if they have ever tried to write poems themselves, then celebrating poetry is a wonderful opportunity to help them appreciate the art and creativity of poetry more deeply.

 This chance for reflection on the art of poetry can help students improve their own writing.
 Whether they’re writing about writing poetry or trying to write some poems themselves, they’ll be practicing a powerful form of expression.

-Poetry can help students appreciate the texture of language – and journaling about poetry will help them understand the emotions that language can stir.
+Poetry can help students in any grade appreciate the texture of language – and journaling about poetry will help them understand the emotions that language can stir.
 Through journaling, students find a new medium for the expression of feelings and thoughts.

 52 Poetry Prompts for Kids